stackitcloud/terraform-provider-stackit/docs/data-sources/ske_project.md

 page_title: "stackit_ske_project Data Source - stackit"
 subcategory: ""
 description: |-
   SKE project data source schema.
 Must have a region specified in the provider configuration.
+Warning: SKE project resource is no longer in use and will be removed with the next release.
+SKE service enablement is done automatically when a new cluster is created.
 ---

 # stackit_ske_project (Data Source)

 SKE project data source schema.
 Must have a `region` specified in the provider configuration.
+Warning: SKE project resource is no longer in use and will be removed with the next release.
+SKE service enablement is done automatically when a new cluster is created.

 ## Example Usage